FlavScents AInsights Entry for Benzyl Alcohol (CAS: 100-51-6)

 7. Toxicology, Safety & Exposure Considerations

-Benzyl alcohol is considered safe for use in food and cosmetics at recommended levels.
+Benzyl alcohol is generally considered safe for use in both flavors and fragrances.
 For oral exposure, it has a high margin of safety with an ADI established by JECFA.
-Dermal exposure is generally well-tolerated, though it may cause irritation in sensitive individuals.
-Inhalation exposure is minimal due to its low volatility, but occupational exposure limits should be observed in manufacturing settings.
+Dermal exposure in fragrances is regulated by IFRA, with guidelines to prevent irritation and sensitization.
+Inhalation exposure is typically low risk due to its moderate volatility, but occupational exposure should be monitored.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature